 Administrative Tribunal and Writ Petition to High Court

-The High Court Division can also entertain Writ Petition on such service matter upon a view that the remedy before the Administrative Tribunal is not efficacious or that under the particular facts and circumstances of the case the Writ Petition can be entertained, notwithstanding the availability of alternative remedy before the tribunal (Abdul Wahab Sarker (Md) Vs. Bangladesh (Spl).
-17 BLC (2012) HCD 355)
+The High Court Division can also entertain a Writ Petition on such service matter upon a view that the remedy before the Administrative Tribunal is not efficacious or that under the particular facts and circumstances of the case, the Writ Petition can be entertained, notwithstanding the availability of alternative remedy before the tribunal (Abdul Wahab Sarker (Md) Vs. Bangladesh (Spl).
+17 BLC (2012) HCD 355).

 The Writ Petition will be maintainable for matters related to the service of the republic only when there is any violation of fundamental rights or there is a challenge to the vires of any law.